Sydney: Everything your neighbor has not experienced written by Winnie Sorensen

 The many national parks invite for hiking.
 One of the most famous walks in Sydney is the walk between the two beaches, Coogee and Bondi.
 And it IS beautiful.
 You walk along the cliff edge with a view of surfers who are looking for the perfect wave and come past beautiful beaches and small cozy suburbs.
 But the hike is not a hidden gem.
 There are many tourists here, and at some times of the year you almost walk on the path between the two beaches.

-Read more about Australia here
+Read more about Sydney and Australia here.

-Enjoy the sunset from the Manly ferry
+Enjoy the sunset over Sydney from the Manly ferry

 Paddington Reservoir Garden